An interdisciplinary approach preparing graduates to find solutions to society's most pressing social problems

 - MA in Sustainable International Development and MA in Women's and Gender Studies

-- MA in Coexistence and Conflict and MA in Near Eastern and Judaic Studies
+- MA in Conflict Resolution and Coexistence and MA in Near Eastern and Judaic Studies

 - PhD in Social Policy and MA in Women's and Gender Studies